Skipperlla/react-native-design-architecture/README.md

 ```

 > The name of the page should be given as `key` for `value`, if the page takes parameters, the parameters should be entered, if it does not take any parameters, undefined can be given.

+---

+#### Push Notifications

+**1.Requesting Push Notification Permission**

+The first step to using push notifications with Expo is to request permission from the device, i.e., the user.
+You can do this by using the `registerForPushNotificationsAsync` function in the `src/hooks/usePushNotification.ts` file.

+**2.Setting Up Push Notifications with Expo**

+Since we're using Expo, there's not much configuration needed for push notifications.
+Instead, a simple setup is required as outlined on Expo's official site.
+Before you start the setup, make sure you're logged in with `eas login`.
+After logging into EAS, follow the steps [here](https://docs.expo.dev/push-notifications/push-notifications-setup/#get-credentials-for-development-builds) to upload the required files to the EAS panel.

+**3.Testing**

+Once you've completed all these steps, you can send test notifications to your devices using the [Notification Tool](https://expo.dev/notifications).

+---

+#### Authentication Structure

+This configuration is based on two main states within `useAuthStore`: `isLoggedIn` and `user`. `isLoggedIn` determines whether the user is logged in, while `user` holds the user's credentials.
+These two states are used throughout the application to manage user sessions and control page navigation.

+**1. Storing Credentials**

+When a user logs in, their credentials and session status are saved.
+This process typically occurs after the user successfully logs in.
+The response data from the login process is stored as user credentials, and the session status is updated.
+This information is necessary for displaying user-specific content throughout the application.

+**2. Page Navigation and Screen Display**

+The user's session status determines which pages are displayed.
+The application shows two types of page groups based on the login status:

+- **Pages Accessible Without Logging In**: If `isLoggedIn` is `false`, the user is only shown pages that can be accessed without logging in.
+These pages typically include login, registration, or general information pages.

+- **Pages Accessible After Logging In**: If `isLoggedIn` is `true`, the user is shown pages that are only accessible after logging in.
+These pages offer user-specific content and functionality.

+**3. Removing Credentials**

+When a user wishes to log out, the session information is cleared, and the session status is reset.
+This process typically occurs when the user logs out.
+Once the session information is removed, all states are reset.
+This ensures that the user logs out securely and the application returns to its initial state.

+**4. Summary**

+- **State Management**: `useAuthStore` manages the `isLoggedIn` and `user` states and makes this data available throughout the application.
+- **Routing**: The application's routing logic ensures that different pages are displayed based on the `isLoggedIn` state.
+- **Session Management**: User credentials and session status are updated or reset during login and logout processes.

+This structure securely manages user sessions and optimizes the user experience based on the session status.

+---

+#### Internationalization

+The internationalization structure is built on the `useTranslation` hook and this structure is using the `i18n-js` package in the background.
+And in this approach, we are using the locale files in the `src/lang` folder and those files are in the `JSON` format.
+We have have two steps for using internationalization.

+**1. Adding the locale files**

+You need to add the locale files to the `src/lang` folder.
+The file name should be in the `en.json` format.
+You can find an example in the `src/lang/en.json` file.
+And these JSON files should be the `key-value` structure the same as a folder structure.
+And we have a couple of key groups for components.
+These groups are:

+- `labels`: This group is for the texts, descriptions, messages and titles of the components.
+- `actions`: This group is for the buttons, links and other actions of the components.

+**2. Using the localization in components**

+You can use localization in components with the `useTranslation` hook.
+This hook has a function `t` and this function is to get the localized text.
+And this function has three parameters.
+The first one is the `key` of the text, the second one is the `scope` of the text and the last one is `options` and this parameter usually has scope and variables.
+You can find an example in `src/screens/Login/index.tsx`.

+---